 From the left, standing: André Hugo, Hans Heese, Charles Hopkins, Marge Myburgh, Louis Hiemstra, Philip Myburgh;

-Sitting: Anna Böeseken, Jan van der Bijl, Frieda Pama, Con de Villiers, Cor Pama.
+Seated: Anna Böeseken, Jan van der Bijl, Frieda Pama, Con de Villiers, Cor Pama.

 Dr Anna Jacoba Böeseken (1905-1997)

 Born of Dutch parents, Anna Böeseken was a prolific writer and editor who contributed much to the archives service.
-Her knowledge of early Nederlands and its script has always been of great assistance to genealogical and other researchers.
+Her knowledge of early Dutch and its script has always been of great assistance to genealogical and other researchers.
 Among her valuable privately published works is a study on Jan van Riebeeck.
 A graduate of the universities of both Cape Town and Stellenbosch, from which she received her doctorate, she was also awarded honorary doctorates by two other South African universities.
 As a founding member of the Genealogical Society of South Africa (GSSA) in 1964, she served on its board until 1986 when she was awarded honorary membership.

 Dr. Cornelius Gerhardus Stephanus (Con) de Villiers (1894-1978)

 Universally known as Dr. Con, he lectured in Zoology at the University of Stellenbosch, his alma mater, for 36 years.
-As a scientist and author, his interests spanned folk music and song, drama and literature and genealogy on which he wrote in both English and Afrikaans.
+As a scientist and author, his interests spanned folk music and song, drama and literature, and genealogy on which he wrote in both English and Afrikaans.
 His publications on the De Villiers and Swart families bear testimony to the depth of his research.
 His essays on the people and places of the Overberg region, where he was born, are evocative of times gone for ever.
 He was a regular contributor to FAMILIA.

 Dr. Johannes August (Hans) Heese (1907-1990

 A graduate of the University of Stellenbosch where he obtained a D.Ed. degree, Dr. Heese was an educationalist who worked as both teacher and school principal in the Cape province.
 As a founding member of the GSSA, he served in the position of both secretary and treasurer for many years.
 After his retirement he devoted the remainder of his life to genealogy.
 His literary output included articles for FAMILIA and for the Human Sciences Research Council's Suid-Afrikaanse Biografiese Woordeboek (Dictionary of South African Biography), as well as comprehensive reference series, Suid-Afrikaanse Geslagsregisters (South African Genealogies).
 His most controversial book dealt with the origins of the Afrikaner (Die Herkoms van die Afrikaner).
-In 1982 the South African Academy of Science and Arts awarded him the prestigious DF du Toit Malherbe Prize for genealogical research.
+In 1982 the South African Academy of Science and Arts awarded him the prestigious DF du Toit Malherbe Prize for Genealogical Research.

 Mr Ludwig Wybren (Louis) Hiemstra (1897-1978)